rjrudin/ml-multiline-record-ingest-starter/README.md

 This project has the following defaults in place that you can use as a starting point:

 1. Defaults to writing to MarkLogic using localhost/8000/admin/admin
-1. Defaults to reading the example file data/1000-persons.csv
+1. Defaults to reading examples files from ./data/**/*.*
-1. Defaults to combining every 2 lines into 1 document
+1. Defaults to combining every 10 lines into 1 document
 1. Has a Gradle task for launching the ingest - "./gradlew ingest"

 ## How do I try this out?